magnefique-studios/javashop-otel/README.md

 You must have the ability to send traces to Splunk Observability Cloud.
 If you do not have an account already, please start a trial here: https://www.splunk.com/en_us/download/apm-free-trial.html

-# Environment Setup Linux ( skip past the EC2 configuration if you already have an EC2) !!!!
+# Environment Setup Linux

+You can skip past the EC2 configuration to Linux Software Requirements if you already have an Ec2 that meets the specifications below !!!!

 ubuntu 22.04